carlohamalainen/carlohamalainen.github.io/_posts/2012-04-05-home-brew-fridge-thermostat.md

 Author: Brad

 The comments here are super useful.
-I just got one of these for the brewing fridge and couldn&#8217;t figure out how to get it to cool mode!
+I just got one of these for the brewing fridge and couldn't figure out how to get it to cool mode!

 Date: 2016-12-07 22:13:00.989218 UTC

 Author: Dave

-Thanks for the translation &#8211; impossible to use the original instructions.
+Thanks for the translation -- impossible to use the original instructions.
 Cheers.

 I am hoping to set mine up to keep an outdoor palm from freezing by switching on a set of Xmas lights, which are wrapped around the plant base, once the temp falls close to freezing.(+3degC).
 The string of lights total about 20W of power.
 So tree, then lights, then insulation fleece, then fingers crossed!!